mebz2/nexus/features.md

 ----
 ## Extras
 - [ ] Subject directories for files
-- [ ] use priority ques for recent activites
+- [ ] use priority ques for recent activities
 - [ ] Notice Board
   - [ ] owner and admins can post information on the notice board
   - [ ] contains information about upcoming events from the calendar

+- [ ] Use qr codes somewhere if needed